tozd/docker-base/README.md

 It configures UTC as a container timezone.

 Docker images are rebuild daily to get any latest (security) updates.
-If you configure your image (which extends this image) to rebuild when the base image changes, you get those updates as well.
+If you do the same in your image (which extends this image), you will get those updates as well.